 and Charlotte Grisbrook; and brothers Kenneth, David, Jim and Ed Dinnius; and

-preceded in by his children Shelly and Mark.
+preceded in death by his children Shelly and Mark.

 Interment with military honors in National Cemetery, Jefferson Barracks, Missouri.